The Spring 2018 Undergraduate Case Competition will be April 5-6 for students in both ISTM 410 and ISTM 320 in the MSC.

 Graduate Student Eligibility

-The graduate level competition, offered in spring 2018, is open to graduate students enrolled in the Master of Science in Management Information Systems program (MS-MIS) or the Professional Program MIS Track (PPA-MIS) only.
-This competition is limited to twelve teams.
+The graduate level competition, offered February 16, 2018, is open to graduate students enrolled in the Master of Science in Management Information Systems program (MS-MIS) or the Professional Program MIS Track (PPA-MIS) only.
+This competition is limited to ten teams.
 Students self-select into three person teams and register to compete.

 International students in the MS-MIS program must complete the oral communication workshop entitled “Keystones for Successful Group Presentations” offered in fall 2017 to be admitted into the competition.
 Domestic students are eligible to participate without the workshop.